Making healthy swaps is easier than you might think

 8. Home made muesli and granola instead of packaged cereals

-Packaged breakfast cereals are mostly high in sugar, although you probably wouldn’t think so if you just go by the marketing labels on the boxes!
+Packaged breakfast cereals are mostly high in sugar, although you probably wouldn’t think so if you believed the marketing hype on the boxes!

 They all have different amounts of sugar, so if you’re going to buy them, you really must know how to read labels.